Saving Your Natural Tooth

 Sealing The Tooth

-Cost of a root canal in Long Valley
+Cost of a Root Canal in Long Valley

-- The severity of the infection.
+- Severity of the infection

-- The health of the surrounding teeth and gums.
+- Health of surrounding teeth and gums

 Is there an alternative treatment to root canals?